fiatjaf/htlc_nbot/README.md

-`htlc_nbot` is a Nostr bot that posts all HTLCs that costed a lot to redeem.
+`htlc_nbot` is a Nostr bot that posts all HTLCs that cost a lot to redeem.

 [![](chain-extender.jpg)](https://www.nogood.studio/portfolio/sovereign-electronics/)